gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 #### 1. Start

-The player characters appear at nightfall in the port of Bucan Ville and shout, "My name is [player character name] and I want to be a pirate!"
+The player characters appear at nightfall in the port of Bucan Ville and shout, «My name is [player character name] and I want to be a pirate!».

 ##### Harbour